idvhq/idvp-docs/README.md

 ## Quick Start

 - Make sure you have [Node.js](https://nodejs.org/) installed
-- Download the built SDK from your Tenant session
+- Download an SDK from your IDVerse Core Workspace
 - Extract the `sdk-build-******.zip` and copy `idverse-sdk-browser` folder to the `sdk-integration-examples` folder
 - For each app you will need to run `npm install` to get all the dependencies then update the code below with parameters with those from your Tenant session: